 Keeping Tabs On Security Ops with Workbot and Okta

 With some creativity and our recently released Okta connector, you can use Slack as your main base of operations for IT and Security Ops workflows.
 One great use case is automating security issue escalation.
 Whenever there’s a new security notification from Okta (e.g. for an unusual login pattern), Workato can automatically create a new ticket in ServiceNow, send it to PagerDuty, and post a notification in the right Slack channel.
 You can also build a Slack-based workflow for multi-channel notifications.
 When a user account is deactivated in Okta, for example, that user’s manager receives a Slack message notifying them of the change.

 Additionally, you can view, activate, deactivate, create, and delete users directly from Workbot.
 You can also fetch a list of all logins from an IP address or a list of all active logins of a user across devices.
 Most importantly, you can receive actionable notifications from Workbot.
 If there’s an anomalous login pattern, for example, you can be notified via a dedicated Slack channel.
 You can then respond to the notification—without ever leaving Slack.

-Approving IT Requests from Slack
+Approving IT Requests with a Slackbot

 Businesses are increasingly high-tech.
 But technology still relies on physical equipment and parts, and waiting for them can be the worst aspect of resolving IT problems.
 They have to be requested, ordered, delivered, and set up—a process that can drag on for weeks or months.
 Waiting is never ideal, but it’s especially bad when you’re trying to fix an IT issue that impacts hundreds or thousands of employees.